ansys/api-eigen-example/doc/source/users_guide/index.rst

    import ansys.eigen.python.rest.client as rest_client

-The API REST Python server is characterized for being a Flask app, which contains a SQLite DB.
-This server is intended to be run easily with the following commands (in the terminal).
-If you were located at the root directory of the repository, and you wanted to deploy the API REST version of the server, you could do the following:
+The API REST Python server is a Flask app that contains a SQLite database (DB).
+You can easily deploy this server by running commands in the terminal.
+If you are located at the root directory of the repository, you can deploy this version of the server with:

 .. code:: bash

    export FLASK_APP="src/ansys/eigen/python/rest/server.py"
    flask run

-This deploys the server by its default parameters, though you can always deploy it manually if you prefer by calling the ``create_app()`` method, which returns the Flask App, and then running (that is, ``app.run(...)``):
+While the preceding commands deploy the server with default parameters, you can deploy it manually by calling the ``create_app()`` method to return the Flask app and then run it using the ``app.run()``
+method:

 .. code:: python

    app = rest_server.create_app()
    app.run("127.0.0.1", 1234)

-The Python client contains a class called ``DemoRESTClient``, which basically provide the end-user the tools to interact directly with the previously deployed server.
-For example, if the creation of an API REST client for interacting with the previously deployed server is wanted, then:
+The Python client contains a class called ``DemoRESTClient`` that provides tools for interacting directly with the deployed server.
+For example, to create an API REST client for interacting with the previously deployed server, you would run:

 .. code:: python

    client = rest_client.DemoRESTClient("127.0.0.1", 1234)

-This way, the client is made available to perform operations such as the following:
+The client is then made available to perform operations such as:

 .. code:: python